samsuh/2026-journal/README.md

 ## 8/16/26 - Sunday
 Lets call it a rest day and just plan ahead for it.
 No studying, no gym, no bike.
+Yeah this isnt a great idea for me. i just eat and sleep, and it's overdone. prob better to stay consistent and wait for a more natural rest day driven by tiredness than an arbitrary one.

 ## 8/15/26 - Saturday
 Feeling lazy and unproductive today.